Noticeable changes in apetite and weight

 # Loss of interest in usual fun activities

-In few teenage kids, we can even observe the substance usage also and can identify as one of the symptoms of depression.
+In a few teenage kids, we can observe substance usage and identify it as one of the symptoms of depression.

-Now the next question that comes to mind is the root cause for this depression?
-In most of the cases, its either one or the other mentioned below:
+Now the next question that comes to mind is the root cause of this depression.
+In most cases, it’s either one or the other mentioned below:

-- Imbalance in the Brain: Imbalances in our neurotransmitters or hormones, might lead to depression as well.
-These imbalances may be genetic or as a result of malnutrition.
+2. Imbalance in the Brain: Imbalances in our neurotransmitters or hormones might lead to depression as well.
+These imbalances may be genetic or a result of malnutrition.

-- Family History: If the depression is there to one or other members in the close family, then there might be chances of the child getting that gene.
+3. Family History: If the depression is there in one or other members of the close family, then there might be chances of the child getting that gene.

-- Peer Pressure or High expectations from near and dear: When the child is not able to meet the high expectations of near and dear or the peer pressure at school, there are chances that he might get into a depressive state.
+4. Peer Pressure or High Expectations from Near and Dear: When the child is not able to meet the high expectations of near and dear or the peer pressure at school, there are chances that he might get into a depressive state.

-The above-mentioned cases are just the root causes but the person going through that depression is not a weak-hearted person, he is trying to fight a lot against all the above-mentioned situations and he needs a little support from the friends and family to fight this depression
+The above-mentioned cases are just the root causes, but the person going through that depression is not a weak-hearted person; he is trying to fight a lot against all the above-mentioned situations, and he needs a little support from friends and family to fight this depression.

 The treatment options for depression in children are almost the same as those in adults.
 They include a lot of counseling and medication.
-If intervened at the right time, the childhood depression can be easily curable and the child could lead a happy life afterward.
+If intervened at the right time, childhood depression can be easily curable, and the child could lead a happy life afterward.

-The following are the some of the tips that we as parents can follow proactively to avoid our children getting into the depression.
+The following are some of the tips that we as parents can follow proactively to avoid our children getting into depression.

 Create a rich social life for the children, apart from the close family members.
 So that they can have trusted people with whom they can share their problems